scott-maddox/obpds/README.rst

 Open Band Parameters Device Simulator (OBPDS)
 =============================================

-A free, open-source technology computer aided design software for simulation semiconductor structures and devices.
+A free, open-source technology computer aided design software for simulating semiconductor structures and devices.

 The plan is to begin by providing 1D, zero-current electrostatic simulation of